-Danube Day also sees the return of the Campaign against plastic waste aimed at reducing the huge number of PET bottles clogging up rural rivers.
-Sponsored by Coca-Cola Beverages Ukraine, this year it's the turn of Oroseevo village to receive recycling containers and sign up to a centralised waste management service.
-To mark the event, a Precious Plastics exhibition of beautiful recycled plates and bowls will be on show at the Kvasovo Danube Day.
+The 2018 festivities also featured the on-going Campaign against plastic waste, which aims to reduce the huge number of PET bottles clogging up rural rivers.
+Sponsored by Coca-Cola Beverages Ukraine, it was the turn of Oroseevo village to receive recycling containers and sign up to a centralised waste management service.
+To mark the event, a Precious Plastics exhibition of beautiful recycled plates and bowls was on display at the Kvasovo Danube Day.
 Find out more about this worldwide recycling campaign promoting waste recycling, self-reliance and community action on the Precious Plastics website.

 Read the latest news on Ukraine's Danube Day Facebook page or contact the country coordinator:

 Olena Marushevska (+380 67 9 062 061) of the All-Ukrainian Ecological League; firstname.lastname@example.org; email@example.com; and view Facebook.